 Ganseys were not just working garments, they were also a respectable form of dress for special occasions, including Sunday services and formal family photographs.

-Components of a (traditional) gansey
+Construction of a traditional gansey

 Patterns and techniques were handed down verbally from grandmothers, mothers and aunts to young family members.
 Girls began to knit at an early age and there was no need for written instructions.
 Patterns could be representative of an individual area or even family, though knitters also shared techniques as they moved around the coasts with the fishing fleet, and motifs can be seen replicated in different areas.
 What is known about the patterns today has come from extensive research by a number of individuals and projects (see Motifs and Patterns and References and Further Reading below).

-The bottom cuff of the gansey, sometimes created with the yarn held double for durability.
+welt: the bottom cuff of the gansey, sometimes created with the yarn held double for durability.
 Channel Island guernseys have a unique cast on with a split welt.

-Beginning part-way up the main body and increasing to form a triangle -shape at the underarm, the stitches are decreased away when the sleeve stitches are picked up and knitted from the shoulder to the wrist, resulting in the diamond shape of gussets.
+gusset: beginning part-way up the main body and increasing to form a triangle -shape at the underarm, the stitches are decreased away when the sleeve stitches are picked up and knitted from the shoulder to the wrist, resulting in the diamond shape of gussets.

-Round, funnel, buttoned - there are a few different types of neckline common to ganseys.
+neck: stitches picked up from front, back and shoulder straps.
+They can be round, funnel, buttoned - there are a few different types of neckline common to ganseys.
 Scottish and Whitby ganseys most often had three button necks.
 Necks may also have small gussets at the join between the neck and the shoulder strap.

-Sleeves were often knit slightly short, to ensure they did not interfere with the work of the wearer.
+sleeves: stitches picked up and knitted from shoulder to cuff.
+They were often knit slightly short, to ensure they did not interfere with the work of the wearer.
 Today, however, as most ganseys are knitted for regular usage, sleeves are knit the length the wearer requires.

 We are lucky that several projects have studied local ganseys and have captured the patterns they have found.
 If you want to know more, these projects are a good place to start: